silinternational/simplesamlphp-module-expirychecker/README.md

 The `warnDaysBefore` parameter should be an integer representing how many days before the expiry date the "about to expire" warning will be shown to the user.

-The `date_format` parameter specifies how you want the date to be formatted, using PHP `date()` syntax.
+The `dateFormat` parameter specifies how you want the date to be formatted, using PHP `date()` syntax.
 See <http://php.net/manual/en/function.date.php>.

 ## Contributing ##